UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 * Increasing the Tx gain should start to raise the signal above the noise floor in the Rx frequency display, likely making more of the side lobes observable.
 * Increasing the Rx gain should increase the power of the signal and noise, so the relative gain should increase across all frequencies in the Rx frequency display.

-The last observation to make with the single BPSK signal is the impact of the signal frequency (i.e., symbol rate).
+Another observation to make with the single BPSK signal is the impact of the signal frequency (i.e., symbol rate).
 As you increase the signal frequency value, the size of the main lobe and side lobes should increase accordingly.
 You can observe this in the frequency display as you adjust the signal frequency, but we also include the image below showing the waterfall plot of the Tx and Rx signals as the signal frequency is adjusted from 1MHz to 2Mhz and then to 4MHz.
 Observing the time axis in the waterfall plot, we can recognize that the switch from 2MHz to 4MHz occurred around 7.5 seconds in the past and the change from 1MHz to 2MHz occurred approximately 7.5 seconds before that.

 ![BPSK in Waterfall](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/03_Hardware/GRHardware_03_02.png)

 * **NOTE:** The deep nulls between side lobes are clearly observable in the transmit signal since there isn't any additive noise, but the nulls in the receive signal are harder to see as you move away from the main lobe since signal power associated with frequencies further away from the Tx center frequency approaches the noise floor.

-_discuss time domain BPSK and the constellation diagram view at Tx and Rx_
+* **NOTE:** Observing the time domain characteristics of the transmitted signal in the lower left figure within the image obove, you see the baseband time domain signal for the BPSK signal with 4MHz symbol rate.
+  * The FDM signals have been deselected in the legend to look strictly at the BPSK signal.
+  * The signal's Real component is set as either $\pm 0.25$ as expected, and the Imaginary component is always 0.
+  * By center-clicking on the figure in your running flowgraph, you can bring up a display menu.
+Selecting "stem plot" from this menu will change the view to allow you to look at individual samples For any signal frequency (i.e., symbol rate) setting, the minimum number of samples between points where the value changes should be equal to the corresponding number of repetitions (i.e., interpolation).
+In other words, the samples per symbol value calculated in the equation above.

+The final observation for our basic BPSK signal will be made using the constellation display in the Tx and Rx QT GUI Sinks.
+A screenshot of this output is shown below.
+At the Tx side, we see an idealized BPSK constellation as expected.
+In other words, the symbol values always show up on the real axis at either $0.25$ or $-0.25$.
+However, the Rx view shows a much more complicated picture that includes the channel impairments like attenuation, phase shift, frequency misalignment, and synchronization.
+Since we haven't accounted for any of these impairments, it is not feasible to decode this signal and get back our transmitted bits!
+We will discuss these impairments more in a future chapter when implementing a full system with modulation and demodulation.

 ![BPSK in Constellation](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/03_Hardware/GRHardware_03_03.png)